orasraf1241/IMDB_explore_Moive/README.md

 # java Project for a Experis Academy

 based on web scraping library JSoup, written in Java.

+# link for  library & uBlock Origin‬

+            Download jsoup-1.14.1.jar from --> https://jsoup.org/download
+            this tool help you to find the "cssQuery"     https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=he****

 sources
 in this app we develope a command line tools that inform you about movies, For example we serch for: "Avengers"